Future Proof Your Marketing Operations: Save your spot here.

 Phase 3 gives you the time you never thought you’d have.
 Phase 4 is all about making the most of that time.

-When Stensul analyzed thousands of email efforts, we found time allocation in the first two phases of the email creation curve was 90% creation and 10% strategy.
-When you add an Email Creation Platform to the process, that relationship flips to 10% creation and 90% strategy.
+After analyzing thousands of email efforts, Stensul found the time allocation in the first two phases of the email creation curve was 90% creation and 10% strategy.
+When you add an email creation platform to the process, that relationship flips to 10% creation and 90% strategy.

 In Phase 4, you and your team will come to be seen as more capable and credible.
-By extension, your urges to embrace email best practices will be taken to heart by those now able to create their emails in the Email Creation Platform.
+By extension, your urge to embrace email best practices will be taken to heart by those now able to create their emails in the email creation platform.

 To read about a Phase 4 case example, click here.